50+ AWS DevOps Interview Questions [FREQUENTLY ASK]

 A build project is configured easily using Amazon CLI (Command-line Interface).
 Here, users can specify the above-mentioned information, along with the computation class that is required to run the build, and more.
 The process is made straightforward and simple in AWS.

-21. Which source repositories can be used with CodeBuild in AWS DevOps?
+21. Which source repositories used with CodeBuild in AWS DevOps?

 Ans:

-22. What programming frameworks can be used with AWS CodeBuild?
+22. Which programming frameworks used with AWS CodeBuild?

 Ans: